 |Minimum passing grade per course:||60%|

 Holland College and Collège de l’Île have partnered to offer select common courses in English or French in this program.
-See course descriptions below for courses offered in French.
+The following courses may be offered in French this year:

 - Grade 12 or equivalent * with credits at or above the general level